 What are online communities?

-If you’re wanting a community platform definition, you’re in the right place.
-A community platform is essentially a home for you to house your internal communities.
+If you’re wanting an online community definition, you’re in the right place.
+An online community is essentially a home for you to house your internal communities.
 A central space where your audience and customers can share their ideas, tips, experiences, create bonds over mutual interests, and where you can support your community.

 Whilst many people may have previously relied on social media such as Facebook Groups to create their online communities and build stronger relationships, many are now opting to use online community platforms instead.

 Different types of online communities

-Essentially there are two types of community platforms – free and owned.
+Essentially there are two types of online communities – free and owned.
 Below are community platform examples:

 The other type of free platforms are communication channels that aren’t necessarily built for community building per se but can be used to communicate with others, they could be your website, email list, WhatsApp or Slack.
 All of these free and provide various types of functionalities but it’s important to keep in mind that you’re never fully in control of them.

 Groups or forums can be banned or taken down, sometimes without so much as a warning.
 Slack and Whatsapp aren’t built for people to build solid relationships and may limit things like file-sharing or being able to Livestream for example, and your email list or website isn’t really a community because it’s more one-way communication than encouraging people to get involved in conversations.

-Owned community platform providers such as Disciple are very similar to traditional social media but with distinct advantages.
+Owned online community providers such as Disciple are very similar to traditional social media but with distinct advantages.
 They have a similar look and feel to social networks that you’re used to but they are owned and managed by you with a number of community features and community management tools available.